letmaik/vscode-git-tree-compare/README.md

 ## Features

-- Working tree comparison against any branch or tag
+- Working tree comparison against any chosen branch, tag, or commit

 - Open Changes or Open File

 - Automatic refresh on file changes

-- Remembers the comparison branch or tag per workspace
+- Remembers the chosen comparison base per workspace

+- Configurable location of tree view

 - Log output of all git commands run